svehlap/notes/homework3/homework3.md

             absdiff(a, b)
     Out[1]: array([ 9,  2, 13])
     ````
 2. Load example time series data from `homework3.npz`.
 Extract all 3 arrays from the file.
 One of them is named `t` and respresents time points, but the names of the other two you need to figure out.
 Hint: inspect the object returned when loading the data.
-For the rest of this exercise, let's call the other two arrays `a` and `b`.
+For the rest of this exercise, let's call the other two arrays `a` and `b`, but in your code and plots you should give them the name they have in the `.npz` file.
 3. Plot `a` and `b` vs `t` in the same plot (i.e., on the same "axes")
 4. Calculate the absolute value of the difference between `a` and `b` using your `absdiff()` function.
 Give the resulting array the name `absd`
 5. Plot `absd` vs `t` on the same axes.